FelipeGorostiaga/PAW-TravelApp/README.md

+# Meet and Travel

+### Web App for PAW course at ITBA

-Web App to meet people and travel the world with them!
+Meet new people and organize trips with them

-Developed using Java Spring MVC
+Developed using Angular and Java (Spring, Jersey and Hibernate)